 Beef Enchiladas with an extra tasty, saucy filling, smothered with a homemade Enchilada Sauce.
 My time saving trick is to use one base Enchilada spice mix for both the sauce and filling!

-Plus, here’s my little time saving tip: one spice mix to flavour both the beef filling AND the Enchilada Sauce.
-Paprika, cumin, oregano, onion and/or garlic powder and an optional hit of extra heat from cayenne pepper.
+Here’s my little time saving trick: one spice mix to flavour both the beef filling AND the Enchilada Sauce.

 Ahhh.
 These Beef Enchiladas.
 I really hate using the words “these are the BEST!” for any of my recipes because we all have different palettes, and what I may think is the “best” might not be to someone elses’ taste.